 When your customer fails to pay

 Collection costs are the costs you incur as a creditor in order to collect a money claim, if your debtor fails to pay this claim of his own accord.
 The fee is a percentage of the bill.
-If your debtor is a company (B2B), you will be able to deviate from this in an agreement.
+If your debtor is a company (B2B), you can deviate from this in an agreement.
 Statutory regulations will apply if there is no agreement.

-Statutory interest for commercial transactions applies to deliveries to companies and the government.
+Statutory interest for commercial transactions applies to deliveries to companies and to the government.
 In case of deliveries to consumers, the statutory interest rate for non-commercial transactions applies.
-De Nederlandsche Bank (DNB) publishes several interest rates, among others the current statutory interest rates.
+The Dutch central bank (De Nederlandsche Bank, DNB) publishes several interest rates, among others the current statutory interest rates.